Today in History

 1642 First contact between Māori and Europeans

 On the evening of 18 December Abel Tasman and his men had the first known European encounter with Māori.
-Although this initial meeting was peaceful, misunderstanding and fear soon led to violence. more...
+Misunderstanding and fear led to violence next day.
+Read more...

 Dec